exercism/automated-tests/docs/interface.md

 ### How to add metadata for your language's test suite

-All roads lead to rome and there is no prescribed pattern to arrive at this, there are several approaches taken so far:
+All roads lead to Rome and there is no prescribed pattern to arrive at this.
+There are several approaches taken so far:

 - Auxillary JSON files compiled manually, merged with test results during the test run-time.
 - Automated static analysis of the test suite, merged with test results during the test run-time.